 Counc.
 Geoff Stewart said he’s in support of protecting water supply.

-“This is something that’s not unique to the municipality,” he said, adding water protection has been a topic of conversation with the Nova Scotia Federation of Municipalities, of which he is currently the president.
+“This is something that’s not unique to the municipality,” he said, adding it’s been a topic of conversation with the Nova Scotia Federation of Municipalities, of which he is currently the president.

 But while the county is seeking the protected status, it will be up to the province as to whether or not it is approved, or overwritten if the time comes.